openvinotoolkit/open_model_zoo/models/public/ssd_mobilenet_v2_coco/ssd_mobilenet_v2_coco.md

 ## Use Case and High-Level Description

 The `ssd_mobilenet_v2_coco` model is a [Single-Shot multibox Detection (SSD)](https://arxiv.org/pdf/1801.04381.pdf) network intended to perform object detection.
-The differnce bewteen this model and the `mobilenet-ssd` is that there the `mobilenet-ssd` can only detect face, the `ssd_mobilenet_v2_coco` model can detect objects as it has been trained from the Common Objects in COntext (COCO) image dataset.
+The difference bewteen this model and the `mobilenet-ssd` is that there the `mobilenet-ssd` can only detect face, the `ssd_mobilenet_v2_coco` model can detect objects as it has been trained from the Common Objects in COntext (COCO) image dataset.

 The model input is a blob that consists of a single image of "1x3x300x300" in RGB order.